 Frances is Hugh Greens daughter who is a trustee for the Hugh Green Foundation.
 Frances holds family in the highest regard she has two children and has recently become a first time grandmother.
 Frances is also a trustee of the Hugh Green Group Frances appreciates the opportunity to be a trustee for the Foundation as she was very close to her father, therefore values that she can contribute to helping the good work Hugh did philanthropically continue on throughout New Zealand.

-Adrienne was employed by Hugh as the Manager of the Foundation in 2012.
+Adrienne is the CEO of the Hugh Green Foundation and was employed by Hugh in 2012.
 She holds a Bachelor of Business Studies, and comes from a background in management and accounting.
 Adrienne is passionate about the philanthropic sector, she enjoys the challenge of drilling down to the root causes of social issues, and collaborating with inspiring people to provide effective, impactful and innovative interventions and solutions.
 She is also mother to 4 boys, and is driven to ensure they are brought up in a New Zealand that prides itself on excellent education, healthcare and community connectedness for all.

 Brianna Green is the newest addition to the the Hugh Green Foundation having started in March 2017 as the Systems and Donations Manager.
 Brianna is one of Hugh’s granddaughters and he always expressed a keen interest in her working for the Foundation one day.
 Brianna has a criminology degree and graduated from Auckland University at the end of 2016.
 She is really enjoying learning about the work her grandparents did in the Foundation and is very proud that she is able to play a role in continuing their legacy by helping having an impact on those in need.